devam1206/Soham-Portfolio/README.md

 # Soham Desai - Portfolio Website

 A modern, responsive portfolio website built with React, Vite, and Tailwind CSS.
-This portfolio showcases my work as a Wireless Communications Engineer, featuring projects, publications, and professional information.
+This portfolio showcases Soham Desai's work as a Wireless Communications Engineer, featuring projects, publications, and professional information.

 ## 🚀 Features